mui/material-ui/docs/src/pages/guides/api/api-zh.md

 Material-UI组件根据以下规则使用两种方法的组合：

-- 当需要**2**自由度时，使用*布尔*。
+- A *boolean* is used when **2** possible values are required.
-- 当需要**>2**自由度时，或者如果将来可能需要额外的自由度，则使用*枚举*。
+- An *enum* is used when **> 2** possible values are required, or if there is the possibility that additional possible values may be required in the future.

-回到上一个按钮示例; 因为它需要3个自由度，所以我们使用* enum *。
+Going back to the previous button example; since it requires 3 possible values, we use an *enum*.

 ### Ref

 The `ref` is forwarded to the root element.
-This means that, without changing the rendered root element via the `component` prop, it is forwarded to the outermost DOM element that which component renders.
-If you pass a different component via the `component` prop the ref will be attached to that component instead.
+This means that, without changing the rendered root element via the `component` prop, it is forwarded to the outermost DOM element which the component renders.
+If you pass a different component via the `component` prop, the ref will be attached to that component instead.

 ## Glossary